Behzad Dayanim he|him|his

 Marketing & Communications Specialist

-Heather has been teaching art for twelve years, and started in the public sector before moving to independent schools.
-She comes most recently from Austin Preparatory School, where she developed the visual arts program and all the visual arts courses that are offered there.
+Heather has been teaching art for fourteen years, and started in the public sector before moving to independent schools.
+Throughout that time she has created and designed numerous courses, many still being taught at her previous schools.
 She earned a Master of Arts in Teaching Art from Salem State University, and a Bachelor of Fine Arts in Illustration from the Art Institute of Boston.
-Her illustrations have been featured in various art shows, and recently won “Best of Show.”
 Heather believes strongly in Tremont School’s mission and is driven to help her students reach their full creative potential.
-When she’s not teaching, Heather enjoys reading, boxing, and spending time with her husband, young daughter, and dog, Jake.
+When she’s not teaching, Heather enjoys reading, creative writing, and spending time with her husband, young daughter, dog, and the newest addition to her family – a leopard gecko named Pickles.